tourware/sdk-php/README.md

-# Tourware API SDK
+# tourware© API SDK

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)
 [![Build Status][ico-github]][link-github]
 [![Total Downloads][ico-downloads]][link-downloads]

 Official PHP client for the Tourware API.
-Its goal is to provide common ground for all Tourware-related code in PHP.
+Its goal is to provide common ground for all tourware©-related code in PHP.

 ## Install